-- Research and find a trustworthy, experienced third-party consultant or agency to guide you through the process. - Together, perform a comprehensive audit of your existing website to identify your shortcomings (design, copy, imagery, etc.) and what changes you can make to improve the patient experience. - During the process, make sure to focus on a patient-centric design that caters to your patients and their family's experience. - Identify opportunities for interaction: price transparency calculators, informational videos on what to expect, driving and parking directions, preassessment forms, and more. - Optimize your website for performance, keeping in mind the mobile experience as most patients will visit your website on the phones. - 6 Test out your new website & launch.
+01 Research and find a trustworthy, experienced third-party consultant or agency to guide you through the process.

+Together, perform a comprehensive audit of your existing website to identify your shortcomings (design, copy, imagery, etc.) and what changes you can make to improve the patient experience.

+OB During the process, make sure to focus on a patient-centric design that caters to your patients and their family's experience.

+Identify opportunities for interaction: price transparency calculators, informational videos on what to expect, driving and parking directions, preassessment forms, and more.

+Of Optimize your website for performance, keeping in mind the mobile experience as most patients will visit your website on the phones.

-- 1 Monthly website visitors - Website traffic referral sources - 3 Monthly page views of your price transparency calculator - % of patients who scheduled surgery after generating a financial estimate
+- 01 Monthly website visitors - 02 Website traffic referral sources - 03 Monthly page views of your price transparency calculator - 04 % of patients who scheduled surgery after generating a financial estimate

-Here's how an online calculator directly translated into increased case volume and revenue for a four OR, multi-speciality facility in Greenville, SC.
+Here's how an online calculator directly translated into increased case volume and revenue for a four OR, multi-specialty facility in Greenville, SC.

-80 + Estimates Generated Per Month
+Estimates Generated Per Month on Website

-Converted into Schedule Patients
+Converted into Scheduled Patients